 Your personal information will be processed during the following circumstances:

-When you register on our website to become a member or a potential member of PropElle Network; or when, in any capacity, you contact us with queries (i.e. via website, phone or e-mail); or respond to our communications.
+When you register on our website (i.e. subscribe or register to any membership) to become a member; or when, in any capacity, you contact us with queries (i.e. via website, phone or e-mail); or respond to our communications or attend our events.
 Additionally you will be required to provide personal information in connection with the provision of our products and services to you.
-We may also obtain information about you if you become a PropElle Network member and take up our facilitation service where you may be required to complete our Appropriateness Questionnaire and when we conduct anti-money laundering (“AML”) and Know Your Customer (“KYC”) checks on you.

 If you are a third party (e.g. existing or potential service provider), we may collect or receive your personal information.
-This applies to individuals or companies who we refer members and non-members to, or those who are introducers.
+This applies to individuals or companies.

-If you no longer wish to be contacted by PropElle Network, please inform our Data Protection Officer.
+If you no longer wish to be contacted by PropElle, please inform our Data Protection Officer.

 Other information that we otherwise collect from you